4 Dead, Including Man Who Was Shot 32 Times, During Violent Monday

-Philadelphia’s violent start to the new year continued Monday with four people killed and two others injured in four separate shootings, including one in which a man was shot 32 times.
+Philadelphia’s violent start to the new year continued Monday afternoon and evening with at least four people killed and five others injured in at least seven separate shootings, including one in which a man was shot 32 times.

-The first shooting occurred at 4:16 p.m. on the 2700 block of North 26th Street.
+The first shooting occurred at 4:16 p.m. on the 2700 block of North 26th Street in North Philadelphia.
 A 28-year-old man was shot once in the left leg while another 28-year-old man was shot once in the stomach.
 Both men were taken to Temple University Hospital.
-The man who was shot in the stomach is in critical condition while the second victim is stable.
+The man who was shot in the stomach was in critical condition while the second victim was listed as stable.

-Two hours later, a 35-year-old man was shot multiple times on the 6300 block of North Beechwood Street.
+About two hours later, 35-year-old man Khalif Carr-Witherspoon was shot multiple times on the 6300 block of North Beechwood Street in East Germantown.
 He was pronounced dead at 6:26 p.m.

-The third shooting occurred at 6:38 p.m. on the 3000 block of Ella Street.
+The third shooting occurred at 6:38 p.m. on the 3000 block of Ella Street in Kensington.
 A 25-year-old man was shot 14 times throughout his body while a second victim was shot 32 times throughout his body.
-Both men were taken to Temple University Hospital.
-The 25-year-old man was pronounced dead at 6:57 p.m. while the second victim was pronounced dead at 7:11 p.m.
+Both men were taken to Temple University Hospital where they each died a short time later.

 Local